 The Next Step

 You’ve read our list, followed these excellent entrepreneurs, and are ready to soak up everything they have to offer.
 Great.
-But there’s a way you can up your digital marketing game even further: by downloading our free ebook, The Content Strategist’s Playbook: How to Save Money, Drive Traffic, and Win Big.
-Our ebook will teach you:
+But you can up your digital marketing game even further by downloading our free ebook, The Content Strategist’s Playbook: How to Save Money, Drive Traffic, and Win Big.
+It’ll teach you:

 - How outsourcing saves you time and thousands of dollars